o3de/o3de.org/content/docs/tools-ui/patterns/error/components/text-input-validation.md

 ## Tooltips

 For text input validation, tooltips appear when users hover over the icon or input field.
 In this case, a tooltip contains information to help users resolve invalid input fields.

 ### Specifications

+Review these specifications when creating a tooltip for text input validation:

-* Use the tooltip with the error or warning icon, not with any other element.
+* Display the tooltip only when the user hovers over the icon and input field, not any other UI element.

-* The tooltip message must contain plain text.
+* Write the tooltip message in plain text.
 Don't include rich information, such as images and formatted text.

 * Display the tooltip as long as the user hovers over the element.

 ![Text Input Validation Tooltips](/images/tools-ui/text-input-validation/text-input-validation-tooltips.png)